 |Over 26,000 lbs.||Up to $40,000|

 Alternatively, a tax credit of 5% of the cost of the AFV, up to $750, is available for the purchase of an original equipment manufacturer AFV.
+Qualified AFVs include vehicles that operate on a combustible liquid derived from grain starch, oil seed, animal fat, or other biomass, or produced from a biogas source.
 This credit is allowed only to the first individual to take title of the vehicle.
 For motor vehicles capable of operating on E85, the individual claiming the credit must provide evidence of purchasing at least 500 gallons of E85 between the time the vehicle was purchased and December 31, of the following calendar year.
 Excess credits may be carried over for up to three years after the year in which the expenditures were made.
 The credit is only available to entities with corporate income tax liability.
-For more information, see the Alternative Fuel Tax Credit page.
+For more information, see the Alternative Fuel Tax Credit website.
 (Reference Kansas Statutes 79-32,201)

 Alternative Fueling Infrastructure Tax Credit